philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 # BitVectors

 Booleans and bitvectors must have a pile of good rewrite rules.
 I think many of these may be useful in hardware compilers.

-Surely the preprocessors of Boolector or Bitwuzla have some?
+Surely the preprocessors of Boolector or Bitwuzla have some? <https://github.com/Boolector/boolector/blob/master/src/btorrewrite.c> <https://github.com/bitwuzla/bitwuzla/tree/main/src/rewrite> Very programmatic.

+Rewriting rules for and inverter graphs (AIG)?

 LLVM and ilk must have a bunch but where?